marema31/kamino/docs/migration.md

 admintable    | no  | Table used for store applied _admin_ migration informations | kamino_admin_migrations
-engines       | no  | Limit the datasource selection to those corresponding to the listed engines | all engines folder        | yes | Folder containing the migration files (template) limit         | no  | Number of migration applied | 0 (all) name          | no  | Step name used for step selection by the CLI, more than one step can have the same name noadmin       | no  | If true the step will not apply _admin_ migration | false
+engines       | no  | Limit the datasource selection to those corresponding to the listed engines | all engines folder        | yes | Folder containing the migration files (template) forceSequential| no | If true all the steps of this priority will be run sequentially limit         | no  | Number of migration applied | 0 (all) name          | no  | Step name used for step selection by the CLI, more than one step can have the same name noadmin       | no  | If true the step will not apply _admin_ migration | false